 WinMerge archive support is provided in the 7-Zip plugin.
 See WinMerge のダウンロードとインストール to install this plugin.

-Opening two archive files is similar to opening normal files: specify two archive files in the Open-dialog's Left and Right fields.
+Opening two archive files is similar to opening normal files: specify two archive files in the Open-dialog's 1st and 2nd fields.
 If WinMerge recognizes the archive format, it opens the contents of the archive files in the Folder Compare window.

 The フォルダの比較とマージ topic describes how to work with